Leonardbd/DD2417-Headline-Generation/README.md

 This repository is public for grading reasons.
+The full report is found in Language_Project.pdf
 # DD2417-Headline-Generation
 This is a small project for the KTH course DD2417 Language Engineering.
 It fine-tunes the model gpt-4.1-mini-2025-04-14 to optimize it for generating headlines for Swedish news articles.